Sex Crimes in Cincinnati

 - Disqualification from jury service or holding public office

 In many situations, the collateral consequences of a sex offense conviction can have a more significant impact on an offender than court-imposed penalties.
-This is yet another reason why it is critical to avoid a conviction whenever possible.
+This is yet another reason why it is critical for an accused person to avoid a conviction whenever possible.

-There are many resources you can use to learn more about sex crimes, possible penalties, and the criminal justice process in Ohio.
+There are many resources you can use to learn more about sex crimes, possible penalties, and the criminal justice process in the state of Ohio.
 The following are only some of these resources:

 By visiting this link, you can read the many statutes in Ohio that relate to sex crimes.
 The legislators of the Ohio General Assembly enact and amend criminal laws intended to be enforced by government authorities.
 Each individual offense is listed on the right side of the website, and you can click and read the specific elements and charges for each type of sex crime.